What are dancing exams ?

-Exams don’t just happen in academic schools, they’re done in dance too.
+The exams don’t just happen in academic schools, they’re done in dance studios too.
 But why are these exams so important?

 An exam gives each student a goal to work to and let them achieve it.
 But what your child needs to do to get the goal is probably something they can’t easily learn from the four corners of their academic school.